epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ## Roadmap
+- setup twink 8 - hunter
+- setup twink 9 - hunter
+- setup twink 10 - grinder
 - hunting tool
+- run hunters
 - make GIFs for readme
 - tune use combos (use heal-combo depends on HP (my and enemy))
-- readme for customers (teletype page) and change link in settings/readme
+- readme on teletype page and change link in settings/readme.md
-- publish as package
+- contacts for support to readme.md

 ## Developers
 ### Run on server